operator-framework/olm-docs/content/en/docs/operator.md

 #### Next steps

-See [How to use SDK to build operators](https://sdk.operatorframework.io/build/).
-And then, check how SDK can help you to [Integrate your Operator with OLM](https://sdk.operatorframework.io/docs/olm-integration/)
+See [How to use Operator SDK to build operators](https://sdk.operatorframework.io/build/).
+And then, check how Operator SDK can help you to [Integrate your Operator with OLM](https://sdk.operatorframework.io/docs/olm-integration/)